-When powering up the module for the first time, use the front panel to configure the system for network connectivity.
+When powering up the module for the first time, use the CLI interface to configure the system for network connectivity.
 Then use the remote management application to initialize the module and perform the configuration operations.

 1. Power on the unit.